clins10/Altschool-cloud-exercises/README.md

         *   You already have a Github account, also setup a GitLab account if you you don't have one already.
         *   You already have a altschool-cloud-exercises project, clone the project to your local system.
-        *   Setup your name and email in Gut's config.
+        *   Setup your name and email in Git global config.

    **INSTRUCTION:**